Hissal/Closures/README.md

 Ref closures work similarly to mutating closures with the difference being that they are ref structs that capture a reference to a context variable, allowing it to modify the original variable.

-- `RefActionClosure<TContext>` that captures a reference to a mutable context.
+- `RefClosureAction<TContext>` that captures a reference to a mutable context.
-- `RefFuncClosure<TContext, TReturn>` that captures a reference to a mutable context and returns a modified value.
+- `RefClosureFunc<TContext, TReturn>` that captures a reference to a mutable context and returns a modified value.

 ```csharp
 // Example of RefActionClosure